Second-order models and traffic data from mobile sensors: Estimating traffic quantities along vehicle trajectories

 \section{Estimating traffic quantities along vehicle trajectories}

 In this section, we present the estimation results associated with various first- and higher-order traffic quantities along vehicle trajectories.
-Those quantities include: velocity and acceleration given by \eqref{approxmv}-\eqref{approxa}, vehicle density given by \eqref{eqn3}, \eqref{eqn9} or Algorithm \ref{alg1}, perturbation given by \eqref{eqn4}, \eqref{eqn10} or Algorithm \ref{alg1}, and the emission and fuel consumption rates given by \eqref{modalhe}-\eqref{modalfuel}.
-Different sampling frequencies will be used to investigate the deterioration of estimation quality due to under sampling.
-Recall that the vehicle locations in the NGSIM raw dataset are provided every 1/10 second.
-In order to accommodate different sampling frequencies, we introduce integer $N$ and extract data from the raw dataset every $N$ points.
-For example, $N=30$ implies a sampling period of $1/10\times 30=3$ seconds.
-We then compute the relative $L^1$ error between the quantities obtained with $N>1$ and the ones obtained with $N=1$, i.e., the ground truth.
+Those quantities include: velocity and acceleration given by \eqref{approxmv}-\eqref{approxa}, vehicle density given by \eqref{eqn3}, \eqref{eqn9} or Algorithm \ref{alg1}, deviation given by \eqref{eqn4}, \eqref{eqn10} or Algorithm \ref{alg1}, and the power demand and HC emission rate given by \eqref{ztot}-\eqref{hcrate}.
+Different sampling frequencies will be used to investigate the deterioration of estimation quality caused by under sampling.
+Recall that the vehicle locations in the NGSIM raw dataset are recorded every 0.1 second.
+In order to accommodate different sampling frequencies, we consider an integer $N$, and then extract data from the raw dataset every $N$ points.
+For example, $N=30$ implies a sampling period of $0.1 \times 30=3$ seconds.
+We then compute the relative $L^1$ error between the quantities estimated with $N>1$ and the ground truth.

 All the numerical results reported below are based on data collected during 4:00 pm - 4:15 pm and 5:00 pm - 5:30 pm.
-The total numbers of vehicles involved in these time periods are over 9000.
+The total numbers of vehicles involved in these time periods is 5677.
+The results summarized in tables or figures below are based on data in the entire study period of 45 minutes unless otherwise stated.
+As we have explained in detail in Section \ref{secsmooth}, the ground-truth quantities used throughout our numerical experiments are re-constructed using a combined approach of smoothing and robust differentiation.